ScriptSmith/reaper-site/platforms/youtube.md

 # YouTube
 To download data from YouTube, you should make use of the [YouTube Data API](https://developers.google.com/youtube/v3/)

 Most public information on YouTube can be accessed over the Data API.
-The only limitation is that there is a limit to the number of free queries you can perform per month.
+The only limitation is that there is a cap to the number of free queries you can perform per month.

 To see a list of all possible endpoints on the Data API, visit the reference: [https://developers.google.com/youtube/v3/docs/](https://developers.google.com/youtube/v3/docs/)